 From arriving off the bus outside the imposing prison walls, to shaking hands with prisoners (including Glen Sherley, who wrote the song “Greystone Chapel” sung by Cash), and performing until sweat dripped down his forehead, Marshall captured the passion, authority and intimacy of Cash’s performances.
 His “JC Flippin’ the Bird at San Quentin Prison” has become one of the most iconic and most-copied photographs of the 20th century, a result of Marshall asking Cash to express what he thought about the prison authorities: “John, let’s do a shot for the warden.”

-Johnny Cash was one of Jim Marshall’s favorite subjects and you can see this in his Folsom and San Quentin photographs.
+Johnny Cash was one of Jim Marshall’s favorite subjects; something that is evident in his Folsom and San Quentin photographs.
 This body of work showcases some of the most arresting photographs of the country music star ever taken.

 144pp; hardback; 333 x 247 mm / 9.7 x 13.1 in.

 70+ colour and b/w photographs